mercyXp/Web-Development/3. JavaScript/Basics/strings/readme.md

-# 🔤 How to work with strings with JavaScript
+# 🔤 How to work with strings in JavaScript
 JavaScript provides many powerful features for creating, inspecting, modifying, and manipulating strings.
 This guide covers the essential techniques for working with strings effectively.

 ---